davidmizra17/book-api/README.md

 # book-api
-Here’s a sample README file for your Django project that includes instructions for installation via Docker, specifies the Python version, and provides additional information.
+README file for a basic book api for managing inventory.

 ```markdown
 # Book API